 Student placement is unpaid ‘work experience’.
 This is your opportunity to put the theory you are learning in class to practice within a supervised workplace.
 All placements have strict requirements which must be met to successfully complete the placement.
-Your school Placement Coordinator will be able to provide you with these requirements.
+Your school Placement Partnership Adviser will be able to provide you with these requirements.

 Courses which have a compulsory student placement component are: